timesize/monster-oop/04-ruby-rails/ruby-oop/README.md

 # both work to change the car's color
 ```

-**Think Break!**

-How does this compare to using JavaScript constructors to create objects?

 ### `attr_*`

 If we add more methods to our class, we will start to notice a lot of repetition: